 Europeana 2021 also provided plenty of opportunities for participants to relax, network and have fun.
 Gather.Town provided an informal digital space to make new connections and we were happy to include a dedicated space and lunch event for new professionals and those attending their first conference.
 Participants were also able to have fun with a pub quiz, mindful origami sessions and a #DigitalAperitivo.
 This online event, organised by the Europeana Communicators Community, encouraged participants to come together and share the culture they love on social media, in multiple languages.
 You can still explore all the wonderful cultural heritage shared through the Aperitivo on Twitter.

 Rewatch the keynotes and panel sessions

-With a conference as rich as Europeana 2021, it was hard to follow all of the action, so we are delighted to share the recordings of the keynotes and all the panel sessions, which are available on our conference page.
+With a conference as rich as Europeana 2021, it was hard to follow all of the action, so we are delighted to share the recordings of the keynotes and all the panel sessions.
 For each session you can find some information about what the session covered, who the expert speakers are, view any related presentations and of course re-watch the sessions themselves.